MohdAnasAnsari/MLOpls-Complete-ML-Pipeline/README.md

-# MLOpls-Complete-ML-Pipeline
+# MLOps-Complete-ML-Pipeline
-This project covers the end to end understanding for creating an ML pipeline and working around it using DVC for data versioning on AWs S3.
+This project covers the end to end understanding for creating an ML pipeline and working around it using DVC for data versioning.